microsoft/win32metadata/docs/projections.md

 The winmd file produced by this project can be parsed with any ECMA-335 compliant parser like .NET [System.Reflection](https://docs.microsoft.com/dotnet/api/system.reflection?view=net-5.0) and [System.Reflection.Metadata](https://docs.microsoft.com/dotnet/api/system.reflection.metadata?view=net-5.0) APIs.

-Alternatively, a JSON translation of the winmd file can be found at https://github.com/marlersoft/win32json.
+Alternatively, a JSON translation of the winmd files from community can be found at https://github.com/ynkdir/winmd-printer.

 ### Scenarios